wolfSSL/wolfcrypt-py/LICENSING.rst

 Licensing
 ---------

-wolfSSL’s software is available under two distinct licensing models: open source and standard commercial licensing.
+wolfSSL's software is available under two distinct licensing models: open source and standard commercial licensing.
 Please see the relevant section below for information on each type of license.